Plum Island Eagle Sanctuary: Pottery artifacts

-Archaeologists often find pottery to be a very useful tool in analyzing a prehistoric culture.
-It is usually very plentiful at a site and the details of manufacture and decoration are very sensitive indicators of time, space and culture.
+Archaeologists often find pottery to be a useful tool in analyzing a prehistoric culture.
+It is usually very plentiful at a site and the details of manufacture and decoration can be indicators of time, space and culture.

 No whole or completely reconstructable vessels were found at the site.
 Therefore, the researchers looked primarily at rim sherds and distinctive body sherds to analyze the pottery.

 Early occupations

 The Early and Middle Woodland periods are represented by a small scattering of pottery at Plum Island.
 The Early Woodland is represented by Marion Thick, the first pottery ever made in this part of North America, and traces of a few other early types.
 The Middle Woodland is represented by Havana Ware and Naples Ware, among others.
 The Havana Culture was thought to be a local variant of the more prominent Middle Woodland cultures such as the Adena and Hopewell cultures of the Mississippi and Ohio River Valleys.
 Middle Woodland cultures are characterized by their large burial mounds, some of which are still visible today; as well as their distinctive pottery forms, ceremonial practices, agricultural activities, and widespread trade networks.